uml-robotics/catkin_tester/README.md

 ### **Introduction**

+This repository *is a ros workspace*.
+So please clone it to your home folder (as per the instructions below.
+If you put in inside a pre-existing catkin workspace...well, things will get interesting.

 The build configuration has been customized to compile all packages a position-independent executables/libs.
 So (if it has been set up correctly), you might not nessisarily have to recompile it -- the libs and binaries, should (in theory, anyway) be functional on your own system.